This guide to some of the typical noun endings dictated by gender will prove useful to anyone keen to improve their skills when learning French

 -té, as in la beauté, la priorité, la sécurité, la majorité, l’activité.

 -ade, as in la promenade (the walk), la limonade.
-An exception is l’escalade (masculine, climbing).
+An exception is le grade (masculine, rank) and le stade (masculine, stadium).

 -ée, for example l’entrée (the entrance, first course of a meal), une cuillerée (a spoonful), la chaussée (the road, carriageway), la bouchée (the mouthful), la corvée (the chore, task), la fusée (the rocket).
 Exceptions include le lycée (the school), le musée (the museum).